memo78-24/MeMo_Bot_Pro_iOS/replit.md

 See `ADMIN_SETUP.md` for detailed instructions.

-### Mock Mode vs Live Mode
+### Live Mode vs Mock Mode
-By default, the application runs in **mock mode** with simulated data.
-This allows you to test all features without:
+By default, the application runs in **LIVE MODE** with real Binance data when API credentials are provided.
+This gives you:
-- Real API credentials
-- Risk of actual trades
-- Rate limiting issues
+- ✅ Real-time cryptocurrency prices
+- ✅ Accurate top 10 trending cryptocurrencies
+- ✅ Live trading signals
+- ✅ Actual price change alerts

+**Current Setup**: Your system is configured with Binance API credentials and running in LIVE MODE.

-To enable live mode:
+To enable mock mode for testing:
+1. Set `MOCK_MODE=true` in environment variables
+2. Restart the workflows

+API Setup:
 1. Obtain API keys from Binance (https://www.binance.com/en/my/settings/api-management)
 2. Create a Telegram bot via @BotFather
-3. Set the environment variables
+3. Set the environment variables in Replit Secrets
-4. Set `MOCK_MODE=false`

 ## Dependencies
 - **python-binance (1.0.19)**: Binance API wrapper